Martin van Maële

-Maurice François Alfred Martin van Miële (12 October 1863 – 5 September 1926), better known by his pseudonym Martin van Maële, was a French illustrator of early 20th century literature, particularly erotic literature.
+Maurice François Alfred Martin van Maële (12 October 1863 – 5 September 1926), better known by his pseudonym Martin van Maële, was a French illustrator of early 20th century literature, particularly erotic literature.

 Family relationships

 Van Maële was born in the commune of Boulogne sur Seine, once an important industrial town, near Paris, France, to Flemish mother Virginie Mathilde Jeanne van Maële and French father Louis Alfred Martin (himself an engraver and later a teacher at the Beaux-Arts school in Geneva).
 His pseudonym, Martin van Maële, is a combination of his mother's maiden name and his father's surname.
 He also sometimes used the pseudonym A. Van Troizem.

 He married Marie Françoise Genet; the couple had no children.
 He died on 5 September 1926, aged 62, and was interred in the cemetery of Varennes-Jarcy.

 Life and career

 Van Maële worked at Brussels as well as Paris, and his best known work – an illustrated edition of Paul Verlaine's poems – was published in small, secretive editions by publisher Charles Carrington.
 The prints are considered humorous and satirical, and sometimes cynical.

 Van Maële's career is said to have begun in earnest with his illustrations for H. G. Wells in Les Premiers Hommes dans la Lune (or The First Men in the Moon), published by Félix Juven in 1901.

 The title inspired the classic 1902 sci-fi silent film called Le Voyage Dans La Lune, produced by Georges Méliès.
 Van Maële also illustrated Anatole France's Thais, published by Charles Carrington, also in 1901.
 The following year, and occasionally thereafter, van Maële worked as an illustrator for the Félix Juven's French translations of the Sherlock Holmes series.
 He is mostly remembered for his erotic illustrations.